M-croHard/MacroHard/README.md

 Brady - Mandy
 Mandy heard from a freind who uses the app how great it is.
 She was able to download it from here phone and desktope using the same account!
 She wanted to make sure that the bands didnt mix with her work schedual so she set the app to only show specific dates.
 She then booked all of her favroite local/ regional events for her days!

-Brady - Jenna
+Brady - Jenna Dikin
-Jenna is new to the entertainment industry and wants to help grow her bussiness by grabbing the attention of artist to play at her Bar.
+Jenna Dikin is new to the entertainment industry and wants to help grow her bussiness by grabbing the attention of artist to play at her Bar.
 By using the app she sets up the days the bar is availible for booking and adds pictures of the stage to help attract enthusiastic artist wanting to play.
 She is quickly notified of all the request she is getting and is given a list of whom to allow to play at her bar.

 #Use Case Diagrams
 ---